curv3d/curv/ideas/language/Variant.rst

 * A variant with a name and a value is a record with a single field.
   Eg, ``{bar: x}``.

-For example, Curv represents value pickers internally as variants:
+For example, Curv represents value picker configuration internally as variants:

 * ``{slider:[low,high]}``
 * ``{int_slider:[low,high]}``